buffalojoec/Movie-Theater/README.md

 the proper dependencies, it also installs the dependencies for the React front-end and configures the React front-end to launch with Spring's embedded TomCat server.

+##### Containers (MySQL, Prometheus, & Grafana)

-It also uses Docker to stand up a MySQL instance for data persistence and Prometheus & Grafana containers for monitoring the application's health.
+This application also uses Docker to stand up a MySQL instance for data persistence and Prometheus & Grafana containers for monitoring the application's health.

+Inside `docker-compose.yml`, you can see we're establishing a Docker network with a few containers involved in communicating with the container that runs the application.
+This is similar to deploying all of these containers in the same Pod in Kubernetes.

+The MySQL container will lose all data when it spins down, which is why a Kubernetes approach would serve much better for persisting data.

+The Prometheus container is designed to scrape metrics from Spring's Actuator endpoints, and the Grafana container hosts an instance of Grafana with dashboards built on top of the scraped data from Prometheus.

 ### Running the Application